bomonike/bomonike.github.io/mac-mini.md

 Thunderbolt 4 cables are rated to carry up to 40Gps and supply up to 100W of power.

 By contrast, PCI3 cables are rated to carry up to 20Gps and supply up to 50W of power.

-## Displays

-<a target="_blank" href="https://www.youtube.com/watch?v=ojwowaY3Ccw">VIDEO</a>:
-Macs are built to <strong>displays text sharper</strong> at 5K (5120 x 2880) resolution than at 4K (3840 x 2160) resolution.
-That 77% more display space enable controls for video editing on the same display as the 4K image being manipulated.

-QUESTION: What is the technique for apps to select the 4K image in the middle of a 5K display?

-Alternative 5K displays are from BenQ, LG, ViewSonic, Samsung, Asus, etc.

-Apple's 27" Studio Display for 5K are <a target="_blank" href="https://www.amazon.com/dp/B09ZJQK9Q4">$1,299.99 on Amazon</a>.
-That's without a stand.
-But it enables configuration from a mac, with other brands can't offer.
-You can adjust brightness or volume using an Apple keyboard.

-A 27" Samsung ViewFinity S9 brand 5K display with Matte Display, Thunderbolt 4 port, removeable 4K Slimfit (wide angle) Camera was <a target="_blank" href="https://www.amazon.com/dp/B0CB71BY87/">$679 on Amazon during Black Friday</a> What's its PPI?
-PROTIP:
-   * It also has a DisplayPort which you can ignore.
-   * Its Thunderbolt 4 port is rated to carry up to 80Gbps and can power the mac.
-   * Separate the power brick to keep the monitor cooler which will help with longevity.
-   * When plugged into a mac the 'allow display' option pops up for a split second before disappearing.
-If you can quickly click enter it will pair.
-Then calibrate using a Samsung phone.
-Its setup is confusing.
-   * As soon as it connects to the internet it automatically downloads 3GB of bloatware (for AirPlay, Smart TV Apps, Gaming Hub).
-It won't work unless you connect it to the internet just to accept the license agreement.
-   * Keep its remote around because you'll have to use the remote to turn it on after sleeping.
-The monitor has no physical controls.
-   * Speakers are low power.
-That may not be a problem for those who use headphones or enjoy the bass from separate speakers.

-A 27" Asus brand 5K HDR display with USB-C ports is available for <a target="_blank" href="https://www.amazon.com/dp/B0D6C6F2L8/">$799 on Amazon</a>.

-A 32-inch 4K (3440x1440) UHD 2160p 240Hz 1ms(GTG) response time curved monitor from Samsung (2022 QLED Neo G8) was <a target="_blank" href="https://www.amazon.com/SAMSUNG-Odyssey-FreeSync-Ultrawide-DisplayPort/dp/B09ZH3WM47/">$739.99 on Amazon during Black Friday</a>

-LCD monitors are cheapers than OLED monitors, which have darker blacks and lower contrast.

-[_] If you have a single HD monitor to display 1920x1080 resolution at 60Hz, any HDMI cable can be connected from either front USB-C ports.

-[_] To display a 4K monitor at 60Hz, get HDMI 3.2 HD cables to connect to a front USB-C port.

-[_] To display a 4K monitor at 240Hz or an 8K resolution at 60Hz, use <strong>Thunderbolt 4 cables</strong> to connect to the back Thunderbolt ports.

-[_] For two displays, one can be up to 8K (7680 × 4320) resolution at 60Hz with a 5K (5120x2880) also at 60Hz through <strong>Thunderbolt 4 cables</strong> on the back Thunderbolt ports.

-[_] For 3 displays, buy two Thunderbolt 4 cables for connecting to the back Thunderbolt 4 ports.
-One is a 6K display at 60Hz and the other is a 5K display at 60Hz.

-[_] To connect up to 4 6K screens, the <a target="_blank" href="https://ivanky.com/products/ivanky-docking-station-fusiondock-max-1?ref=3gcsMvfWaBjc__">$439.99 Ivanki Fusion Dock 1</a> NEWOFFERS5 <a target="_blank" href="https://www.amazon.com/dp/B07ZVY133Q&t=1m23s">VIDEO</a> plugs into the Mac with <strong>>dual Thunderbolt 4 cable</a> for MacBook Pros.

-[_] <a target="_blank" href="https://www.amazon.com/Anker-Docking-Station-Triple-Display/dp/B08333333333333333">$169.95 Anker 575 USB-C Docking Station</a> (13-in-1), Triple Display, 4K HDMI, 10 Gbps USB-C and 5 Gbps USB-A Data, 85W Charging for Laptop, 18W Charging for Phone, Ethernet, Audio, SD 3.0</a>

-REMEMBER: Thunderbolt cables may not support USB-C ports.

-Thunderbolt cables are limited to 1 meter (3.3 feet).
-Corning makes a $353 fibre-optic Thunderbolt cable that extends 5 meters (16 feet).
-But it doesn't work with USB-C.

-* Hyper is working on a Thunderbolt 5 dock to support 8K displays.